maniospas/Blombly/docs/setup.md

 Look at a logical error by printing a variable that does not exist.
 This is missing during interpretation and comprises a stack trace of compiled code.
 You will see full traces, regardless of which computations are internally delegated to threads.
-Intercepting and handling errors like this is left for [later](advanced/signals.md).
+Errors like this can be intercepted and handled.

 ```java